Black Box (2021 film)

-Black Box (Boîte noire) is a 2021 mystery thriller film directed by Yann Gozlan.
+Black Box (Boîte noire) is a 2021 French-Belgian mystery thriller film directed by Yann Gozlan.
 It is a co-production between France and Belgium.
-The film stars Pierre Niney.
+The film stars Pierre Niney as a talented young black box analyst at the Bureau of Enquiry and Analysis for Civil Aviation Safety who is tasked with investigating a mysterious fatal plane crash.

 The film had its world premiere at the Alliance Française French Film Festival on 5 March 2021.

-Premise

-Matthieu, a talented young black box analyst, is tasked with investigating a mysterious deadly plane crash.
+It was theatrically released in France and Belgium on 8 September 2021.
+It received five nominations at the 47th César Awards.